Victoria government logo

 3 ABS Census (2016)

-4,5 NCVER Total VET Activity
+4, 5 NCVER Total VET Activity

-Note: Total VET enrolments include courses on the Funded Course List (FCL) and the Victorian Funded Skill Set List (FSSL) apportioned to industry based on estimated industry share.
+Note: total VET enrolments include courses on the Funded Course List (FCL) and the Victorian Funded Skill Set List (FSSL) apportioned to industry based on estimated industry share.
 There are an additional 53,700 enrolments that support a wide range of industries, and are not represented in the numbers above and a further 44,910 enrolments that are not industry specific.
-VET enrolments for top VET enrolment courses relate to teh entire course (not apportioned to industry based on estimated industry share).
+VET enrolments for top VET enrolment courses relate to the entire course (not apportioned to industry based on estimated industry share).

 Appendix 2: Regional summaries